 Floating Markets at Dawn

 We always love good street food…but boat food?
 Irresistible!
 When this lady paddled up to us with her mobile pho kitchen serving rich broth, noodles, veggies and very local catfish…she had us at chao.
-Side note: Catfish farms are a huge industry here with most fish raised in suspended metal nets directly under the floating houses (see our Mekong slideshow to see the feeding setup through the floorboards).
+Side note: Catfish farms are a huge industry here with most fish raised in suspended metal nets directly under the floating houses.

 Market City of Can Tho